Se habla español

 Conclusion:

 Project 2025 Immigration could bring major changes to the U.S. immigration system.
 This is especially true for communities in California and New York.
-Mass deportations, stricter asylum rules, and threats to DACA and TPS could create serious challenges for millions of immigrants.
+Large-scale mass deportations, stricter asylum rules, and threats to DACA and TPS could create serious challenges for millions of immigrants.
+The mandate for leadership driving these proposals signals a significant shift in how Immigration and Customs Enforcement ICE may operate across the country.

 It is important to stay informed and seek legal advice to protect yourself and your family.